gromanjakub/twitter-news-bot-public/README.md

 tweeterbot.py runs them and introduces time intervals

-finally, Procfile.txt and requirements.txt are files needed for deploying the project to heroku, where the bot is hosted
+finally, Procfile and requirements.txt are files needed for deploying the project to heroku, where the bot is hosted